tutoraddicts/CIL/README.md

 ## How to use this

-	1. Fork the repository.
+	1. Clone the repository.
 	2. Build the project with ./build(only for Linux) script

 ### Test:

-    1. Open command promt or terminal run the command ./ec example.ec
+    1. Open command prompt or terminal run the command ./ec example.ec
     2. filename will be the name of your text file